 Basically, this fund excludes any firm with at least 20% state ownership.
 This strategy has been paying off.
 XSOE has far outpaced the broader VWO from Vanguard since its inception in late 2014.

 The fund seeks to track the WisdomTree Emerging Markets ex-State-Owned Enterprises Index.
 It has nearly $5 billion in assets and a fee of 0.32%.

 Where to Buy These Emerging Markets ETFs

-All these emerging markets ETFs are available at M1 Finance.
+All these emerging markets ETFs should be available at any major broker.
+My choice is M1 Finance.
 The broker has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, and a sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.
-Investors outside the U.S. can find these ETFs on eToro.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.